Tahaabdul/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Repository for all tasks under project

-0x02.
-C - Functions, nested loops
+#A repo for all 0x02.
+C - Functions, nested loops task